AmazingBooks/Women-s-Strength-Training-Anatomy/README.md

   - Fight the loss of mobility due to aging

 ## STEP 2 - Decide How Many Days Per Week to Train
+For the various schedules, here are the options:
+  - One weekly weight training session: This schedule does not pose any recovery issues, and weight training can be done on any day.
+  - Two weekly weight training sessions: Separate workouts as much as possible (e.g., Monday and Thursday or Tuesday and Friday), but at a minimum, try to respect the pattern of one workout and one day of rest.
+  - Three weekly weight training sessions: With this schedule, respecting the one-workout-one-day-of-rest pattern is difficult, but still possible.
+Try to balance your week as much as possible—for example, by weight training on Monday, Wednesday, and Friday or on Tuesday, Thursday, and Saturday.
+ - Four weekly weight training sessions: With such a high training frequency, properly spacing the workouts to provide your body with enough rest is difficult.
+Whenever you perform two workouts without rest between them, make sure that one targets your upper body and the other targets your lower body.
 ## STEP 3 - Choose Your Training Days
 To progress quickly, follow this one main rule: One day of weight training has to be followed by at least one day of rest from weight training (so doing a cardio workout the day after a weight training session is a possibility).
 Cardio training has fewer constraints because it does not traumatize the body nearly as much as weight training does.
 ## STEP 4 - Decide Whether to Train More Than Once Per Day